Web Cams

 5. Pickup your Uphill Access Pass at the Loveland Basin Season Pass Office (8:00am-4:00pm)

 • Uphill Access Passes may be mailed AFTER finalizing your purchase.
-Details will be included in your confirmation email to have your Uphill Access Pass mailed
+Details will be included in your confirmation email to have your Uphill Access Pass mailed.
+Please allow 7-10 business days for delivery.

 UPHILL ACCESS POLICY

 All Uphill Access users are required to pre-purchase and wear an Uphill Access Pass to access the mountain.
-Uphill Access Passes are $50 for the 2022/23 season, but included in the cost of all 2022/23 Loveland Ski Area Season Passes.
+Uphill Access Passes are $50 for the 2024/25 season but are included in the cost of all 2024/25 Loveland Ski Area Season Passes.
 Season Pass holders are still required to acquire their Uphill Access Pass prior to accessing the mountain.
 50% of proceeds from Uphill Access Pass sales will be donated to the Alpine Rescue Team and the National Forest Foundation.

 Uphill access is not permitted during operating hours (8:00am – 4:30pm).
 Uphill users are prohibited from entering closed terrain at any time.
 It is the user’s responsibility to know what terrain is closed.
 Please direct any questions regarding closed trails or terrain to the ski patrol 303-571-5580 at ext.
 134 during normal business hours.
 CLICK HERE to view our trail report.